-In the first part of this post, I wrote that we need to teach mental math strategies for multiplication.
-This is similar with what we do for addition and subtraction.
+In the first part of this series, I wrote that we need to teach mental math strategies for multiplication.
+This is similar to what we do for addition and subtraction.
 But first, students need to learn about the concept of multiplication through arrays, equal groups, and repeated addition.
 Then it is time to start memorizing the multiplication facts.

 What usually happens is that some students are good at memorizing and can recall them on demand.
 But most will learn a multiplication table and then start forgetting it soon thereafter.
 Yes, there are ways to improve memorization skills and I do teach my students those tips.
 Memorization is part of being fluent in the facts.
 As we probably already know, we will have many students who will battle with memorizing all the multiplication facts.

 But what if there was a different way to address multiplication fluency?
 How?
 We teach students multiplication mental math strategies to arrive at the product more efficiently WHEN or IF memory recall fails.

 These mental math strategies are first practiced with paper and pencil, but eventually (just like the addition strategies) they begin to use them mentally with more efficiency.
 There are two categories of strategies: Foundational Strategies and Derivative Strategies.

 In part 2, let’s explore the Foundation Strategies.

 THE FOUNDATION STRATEGIES

 The Foundation Strategies must be taught first as they are the foundation for the later Derivative Strategies.